EosDAC smart contracts explained

 escrow_expirythe expiry time set on the created escrow transaction (number of seconds).
 This has a default value of 30 days.

 This contract is responsible for holding the secured funds for worker proposals until the elected custodians or an agreed arbitrator releases the funds to the receiver or the escrow time limit expires which would allow returning of funds to the sender.
 The intention is that this contract would be locked to even prevent code modification from malicious custodians.
-This would be achieved via deleting the owner and active keys on the account after the contract code has been set.
+This would be achieved by deleting the owner and active keys on the account after the contract code has been set.
 This desire for immutability is another reason for this contract to be separate and simple from the other code contracts in the code.
 The hope is that this code never needs to be modified.
 In the unfortunate (and hopefully very unlikely) scenario that this code does need to be modified the custodians would need to get the required agreement from the current block producers to reset the owner key for this account.

 Initialise an escrow transaction -

-An escrow transaction must be initialised specifying the all the required fields including the sender, intended receiver, expiry time, arbitrator, memo for the eventual transfer action.
+An escrow transaction must be initialised specifying all the required fields including the sender, intended receiver, expiry time, arbitrator, memo for the eventual transfer action.
 There is also an optional external key which can be used as a cross-contract reference key rather than only relying on the internal auto-incrementing key which would otherwise lead to key collisions in time.

 Transfer funds for an escrow -